nodejs/TSC/TSC-Charter.md

 * **Maintainer**: a Collaborator within a Core Project elected to represent the Core Project on the TSC.

+## Section 11.
+Escalation of Disputes and Code of Conduct Violations

+Participation in the Node.js project is governed by a Code of Conduct policy that is established by the TSC.
+Any accusations of Code of Conduct or policy violations on the part of TSC members will be referred to binding, independent third party mediation under the oversight of the Node.js Foundation Board.
+All TSC members, upon acceptance of their nomination to the TSC body, voluntarily agree to abide by the decisions of the independent third party mediator.

 [Consensus Seeking]: http://en.wikipedia.org/wiki/Consensus-seeking_decision-making
 [Condorcet]: http://en.wikipedia.org/wiki/Condorcet_method